Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Existence of local constrained minimizers

 \begin{remark}[Periodic vs. solitary waves] \rm In the non-periodic functions setting, Weinstein \cite{Ws} (see also \cite{FL}) proved that \eqref{E:pKdV} in the range $\alpha>1/3$ admits a solitary wave, for which $a=0$ and $T=+\infty$.
-In case $\alpha>1/2$ so that \eqref{E:pKdV} is $L^2$-subcritical, in addition, the solitary wave further arises as an energy minimizer subject to constant momentum.
+In the case of $\alpha>1/2$ so that \eqref{E:pKdV} is $L^2$-subcritical, the solitary wave further arises as an energy minimizer subject to the conservation of the momentum.
 Periodic, local constrained minimizers for \eqref{E:pKdV}, constructed in Proposition \ref{P:existence}, are then expected to tend to the solitary wave as their period increases to infinity.
-This in some sense generalizes the notion of the homoclinic limit in the case of $\alpha=2$.
+This in some sense generalizes the homoclinic limit in the case of $\alpha=2$.

+In the case of $1/3<\alpha<1/2$, on the other hand, local constrained minimizers for \eqref{E:pKdV} exist in the periodic wave setting, but they are unlikely to achieve a limiting state with bounded energy (the $H^{\alpha/2}$-norm) as the period increases to infinity.

-In case\footnote{ In the $L^2$-critical case, i.e. $\alpha=1/2$, periodic traveling waves with small energy tend to the solitary wave as their period increases to infinity.
+In the $L^2$-critical case, i.e. $\alpha=1/2$, periodic traveling waves with small energy tend to the solitary wave as their period increases to infinity.
 Their stability is, however, delicate and outside the scope of the present development.
-We refer the reader to \cite{KMR}, for instance.} $1/3<\alpha<1/2$, on the other hand, local constrained minimizers for \eqref{E:pKdV} exist in the periodic wave setting, but they are unlikely to achieve a limiting state with bounded energy (the $H^{\alpha/2}$-norm) at the solitary wave limit.
+We refer the reader to \cite{KMR}, for instance. \end{remark}

-For a broad range of dispersion operators and nonlinearities, including $\alpha\geq -1$ in \eqref{E:KdV}, one is able to construct periodic traveling waves of \eqref{E:KdV1} at least with small amplitudes via perturbation arguments such as the Lyapunov-Schmidt reduction.
-In the solitary wave setting, in stark contrast, Pohozaev identities techniques dictate that \eqref{E:pKdV} ($a=0$) in the range $\alpha\leq1/3$ does not admit any nontrivial solutions in $H^{\alpha/2}(\mathbb{R})\cap L^3(\mathbb{R})$. \end{remark}
+For a broad range of dispersion operators and nonlinearities, including $\alpha\geq -1$ in \eqref{E:KdV}, one is able to construct periodic traveling waves of \eqref{E:KdV1} at least with small amplitudes from perturbation arguments such as the Lyapunov-Schmidt reduction; see \cite{HJ2}, for instance.
+In the solitary wave setting, in stark contrast, Pohozaev identities techniques dictate that \eqref{E:pKdV} ($a=0$) in the range $\alpha\leq1/3$ does not admit any nontrivial solutions in $H^{\alpha/2}(\mathbb{R})\cap L^3(\mathbb{R})$.